Get assimilated

 |

-to backup from special devices and block devices.
+The rest of the file is likewise to the other one.
+The read_special: true enables borg to backup from special devices and block devices.
 Be careful with symbolic links and special

-to change the snapshot state from active to disabled.
+block devices like /dev/zero.
+I use the after_backup hook from borgmatic to change the snapshot state from active to disabled.
 I leave at least a couple of days of vm snapshots on

 the main machine for fast repair.
-The nn_after_borg
+The nn_after_borg script is fairly easy:

 |